A detailed look at the PUSD budget

 The need PER student: $2,274

-What happens if the need isn't met?
+What happens if the need per student isn't met?

-The bottom line is that there is no room left for cuts.
 Over the past few years, PUSD has trimmed the budget by hundreds of thousands of dollars in ongoing reductions.
 This has been done primarily through attrition – by not filling, or by delaying the filling of certain positions, primarily administrative and maintenance-based.
 If further reductions need to be made, it will mean a reduction of staff, which will have an impact on student-facing programs and services, class size, electives, and the other specialized programming that sets Piedmont above the bar.

 How do parcel taxes and measures fit in?